ethereum-alarm-clock/ethereum-alarm-clock/docs/transaction_request.rst

 Actions
 -------

-The :class:`TransactionRequest` contract has three primary actions that can be performed.
+The :class:`TransactionRequest` contract has three primary actions that can be performed and a fourth action, `proxy`, which will be called in certain circumstances.

 * Cancellation: Cancels the request.
 * Claiming: Reserves exclusive execution rights during a portion of the execution window.